The focus of the Highly Effective School Library Program is two-fold:

 - Award Guidelines

-- Application for Award - Anticipated for September 2016
+- Application for Award - Available December 2016

 Highly Effective School Library Past Recipients